appleseedlab/icse25/experiments/RQ1/README.md

 ```bash
 python3 venn_diagram.py
 ```
-> :memo: **NOTE:** This script uses list of the names of new bugs found by fuzzing with repaired configuration files obtained from `data_tables/Table_of_all_crashes.xlsx` and categorizes them.
+> :memo: **NOTE:** This script uses hardcoded data, the total number of bugs found by fuzzing with repaired and original configuration files manually obtained from `data_tables/Table_of_all_crashes.xlsx`.

 The script will generate two pdf files: `all_bugs_venn_diagram.pdf` and `new_bugs_venn_diagram.pdf`.
 They represent Figure 2a. and Figure 2b., respectively.